matthewgarethlam/matthewgarethlam/README.md

 ### Welcome to my Github 👋
-🌱 I'm a final year undergraduate at University College London studying Geography and Data Science.
+🌱 I'm a geospatial data scientist working in an engineering consultancy in Birmingham, UK.
+I was previously at University College London where I studied Geography and Data Science.

-🗺 I specialise in geospatial data science, I love making maps and communicating with data.
+🗺 I love making maps and innovating with spatial data.

-⌨️ I'm an advanced user of R, I am proficient in Alteryx and Tableau and have basic fluency in Python and SQL.
+⌨️ R and Python

 🗃 Most projects on here are passion projects, but a selection are from my university courseworks.

+💬 Ask me about open-source spatial data science and R!

 📫 You can reach me at matthewgarethlam@outlook.com